Appraisals and Inspections

 The Carlton County Assessor’s Office announces every spring what cities and townships they will be reappraising that year on the Carlton County Website.
 Please contact the Assessor’s Office to determine when your property is scheduled to be reassessed.

-As of May 31, 2019 appraiser are out physically inspecting all properties in City of Cromwell, City of Wright, Beseman, Kalevala, Lakeview, Eagle, Perch Lake, Progress, Red Clover and Sawyer Townships.
+As of June 17, 2020 appraiser are out physically inspecting all properties in City of Carlton, City of Scanlon, Thomson Township and Twin Lake Township.

 How will I identify a Carlton County Appraiser?